The Arc-Floer conjecture for plane curves: Introduction

 \subsection{Acknowledgements.}

-We are grateful to Javier Fernández de Bobadilla for proposing us the problem.
-We are also grateful to Nero Budur, Javier Fernández de Bobadilla, Tomasz Pe{\l}ka and Pablo Portilla for useful discussions and answering our question during the development of the paper.
+We are grateful to Javier Fernández de Bobadilla for proposing this problem to us.
+We are also grateful to Nero Budur, Javier Fernández de Bobadilla, Tomasz Pe{\l}ka and Pablo Portilla for useful discussions and answering our questions during the development of the paper.
+Finally, we wish to thank the referees, whose suggestions have been of great help to improve both the exposition and the results.

 J. de la Bodega was supported by PRE2019-087976 from the Ministry of Science of Spain and partially supported by G097819N, G0B3123N from FWO.
 E. de Lorenzo Poza was supported by 1187423N from FWO, Research Foundation, Flanders.